Montréal–Mirabel International Airport: Renewal of airport activity

 Between 2008 and 2018, Mirabel airport's air traffic more than tripled.
 The trend rose sharply as of 2016 with the increase of use of the terminal by private passenger flights, helicopter flights and a rise in nearby flight schools.
 Nolinor offers daily flights abroad for employees of various companies, and many medical airplanes now use Mirabel airport as well.
 Consequently, the airport's air traffic control tower was refurbished and reopened with air traffic controllers specifically trained for it, following a decision in early 2019.

 On July 11, 2016, Aéroports de Montréal announced that Pama Manufacturing planned to build a medical supply plant on a part of the 400,000 m2 site of the former passenger terminal complex, and that Mirajet was building an airpark at the foot of the air traffic control tower with 20 hangars available for lease to civil and business aviation clients.
 Other tenants at the time included Bombardier Aerospace, Pratt & Whitney Canada's Mirabel Aerospace Centre, Stelia Aerospace (formerly Aerolia), L3 Communication Mas, Avianor and Nolinor, as well as specialized services, creating a total of 3,700 direct jobs at the airport.
 The Bombardier CSeries (now the Airbus A220 series) continues to be assembled at Mirabel.

 On May 9, 2019, Aéroports de Montréal announced that the airport would be renamed as 'YMX International Aerocity of Mirabel' as part of ADM's new branding.
 Under this brand, business will be the main focus of Mirabel while Montréal-Trudeau will be branded as a travel destination.

 On January 30, 2020, Mirabel airport became a Class C airspace twelve years after becoming a flight service station due to a resurgence in air traffic volume.
 More than 69,000 movements were reported in 2017, and 72,000 in 2018.
 The air traffic control service is in service 16 hours a day, from 6:00 AM to 10:00 PM local time.
-The Class C control zone becomes an advisory Class E — Mirabel was a Class E airspace since 2008 — when the tower isn't in operation.
+The Class C control zone becomes an advisory Class E — Mirabel was a Class E airspace since 2008 — when the tower is not in operation.